Command Finder

 Click on any node or path to highlight the route to that command.
 Or click the command buttons above to see their corresponding paths.

-No Yes No Ready Yes Speed Safety Approve No Yes Found CK Tech Learn 🎯 What do you want?
+No Yes No Ready Yes Speed Safety Approve No Yes Found CK Tech Learn No Yes No Ready Yes Speed Safety Approve No Yes Found CK Tech Learn AI index? deploy? audit? organize? 🎯 What do you want?
 New project?
 Join existing?
 Build feature?
 Fix something?
 Git ops?
-Docs/Design?
+Docs?
+Designs?
 Need help?
 Has docs?
 Know what?
 Know issue?
 What type?
-Speed/Safety? /bootstrap /docs:init /scout /brainstorm /cook /plan /code @plan.md /debug /fix /git:cm /git:cp /git:pr /docs:* /design:* /ck-help /ask /coding-level
+Speed/Safety? /bootstrap /docs init /scout /brainstorm /cook /plan /cook @plan.md /debug /fix /git /worktree /docs:* /frontend-design /remotion /threejs /ck-help /ask /coding-level 🎯 What do you want?
+New project?
+Join existing?
+Build feature?
+Fix something?
+Git ops?
+Docs?
+Designs?
+Need help?
+Has docs?
+Know what?
+Know issue?
+What type?
+Speed/Safety? /bootstrap /docs init /scout /brainstorm /cook /plan /cook @plan.md /debug /fix /git /worktree /docs:* /frontend-design /remotion /threejs /ck-help /ask /coding-level /llms /deploy /security-scan /project-organization

 Command Reference